Lesson Plan - Get It!

 How would you measure the circumference of this circle?
 What tool(s) would you use?

-Before you begin learning to measure circles, let's take a few minutes to review what you learned in the previous lesson, The Parts of a Circle.
+Before you begin learning to measure circles, let's take a few minutes to review what you learned in the previous Related Lesson, found in the right-hand side.

 Draw a circle on a piece of paper.
 Then, draw and label the following parts.
 Make sure to use a ruler or straightedge to help you create straight lines: